September 25th

 Meaning of the subhAShita:

 The learned contrived all the śāstras (scriptures, treatises) to quieten the mind.
-He alone is cognizant of all śāstras, whose mind is calm at all times.
+He alone is cognizant of all śāstras whose mind is calm, at all times.

 Commentary:

-It is said that data is not information, information is not knowledge, knowledge is not understanding, understanding is not wisdom.
+It is said that data is not information, information is not knowledge, knowledge is not understanding, and understanding is not wisdom.
 Gaining wisdom is the very purpose of reading treatises or scriptures.

 pada vigrahaH: